Nick-Sachau/capstone/README.md

 nick: i pushed the base files to the repo i made
 david: i worked with Adrian to make the overall layout of our site
-adrian: i worked with david and worked ont e mockup too
+adrian: i worked with david and worked on the mockup too

 5/5